Effects of Layer Freezing on Transferring a Speech Recognition System to Under-resourced Languages: Transfer Learning and Layer Freezing

 \section{Transfer Learning and Layer Freezing}

 Deep neural networks can excel at many different tasks, but they often require very large amounts of training data and computational resources.
 To remedy this, it is often advantageous to employ transfer learning: Instead of initializing the parameters of the network randomly, the optimized parameters of a network trained on a similar task are reused.
-Those parameters can then be fine-tuned to the specific task on hand, using less data and fewer computational resources.
-In the fine-tuning process many parameters of the original model may be "frozen", i.e. held constant during training.
-This can speed up training, as well as decrease the computational resources used during training \parencite{DBLP:conf/rep4nlp/KunzeKKKJS17}.
-The idea of taking deep neural networks trained on large datasets and fine-tuning them on tasks with less available training data has been popular in computer vision for years \parencite{huh2016makes}.
-More recently, with the emergence of end-to-end deep neural networks for automatic speech recognition (like DeepSpeech), it has also been used in this area \parencite{DBLP:conf/rep4nlp/KunzeKKKJS17, DBLP:journals/corr/abs-1911-09271}.
+Those parameters can then be fine-tuned to the specific task at hand, using less data and fewer computational resources.
+In the fine-tuning process many parameters of the original model may be ``frozen'', i.e.\ held constant during training.
+This can speed up training and improve results when less training data is available \citep{DBLP:conf/rep4nlp/KunzeKKKJS17}.
+The idea of taking deep neural networks trained on large datasets and fine-tuning them on tasks with less available training data has been popular in computer vision for years \citep{huh2016makes}.
+More recently, with the emergence of end-to-end deep neural networks for automatic speech recognition (like DeepSpeech), it has also been used in this area \citep{DBLP:conf/rep4nlp/KunzeKKKJS17, DBLP:journals/corr/abs-1911-09271}.

+Deep neural networks learn representations of the input data in a hierarchical manner.
+The input is transformed into simplistic features in the first layers of a neural network and into more complex features in the layers closer to the output.
+If we assume the simplistic feature representations are applicable in similar, but different, contexts, layer-wise freezing of parameters seems like a good choice.
+This is further reinforced by findings from image classification \citep{DBLP:conf/nips/YosinskiCBL14}, where the learned features can additionally be nicely visualized \citep{10.1007/978-3-319-10590-1_53}.